8 tips for hardening a decayed tooth (or temporarily stopping it up)

 Advice on what to do when you can't or don't want to see a dentist

-Here now a list of suggestions how to tackle the repair of one's own teeth in case you prefer (or have to) try doing without dental emergency treatment and/or "proper" dental work, i.e. aim beyond just lessening or temporarily numbing the pain before rushing to the next available dentist.
-(For those just wishing to temporarily deal with a hole, simply skip to Temporary fixes.)
+Here now a list of suggestions how to tackle the repair of your own tooth cavities in case you prefer (or have to) try doing without dental emergency treatment and/or "proper" dental work, i.e. aim beyond just lessening or temporarily numbing the pain before rushing to the next available dentist.
+(For those just wishing to temporarily deal with a hole (deep tooth decay), simply skip to Temporary fixes.)

 Step 1: Get rid of the toothache, naturally

 As the first step towards becoming dentally self-sufficient, various simple but effective procedures can be used to stop tooth pain, see Natural, holistic & home dental remedies for toothache & other dental problems.

 To rule out the very rare possibility your toothache is an indicator of some non-dental (potentially serious) illness, you may also wish to read Dental glossary: toothache, dental and gingival pain: definitions and causes.

 Step 2: Work at building up (hardening) the tooth softened by erosion (tooth decay)